SequAna-Ukon/VTK_CF/README.md

 ## Part 2: Some key sequence data formats - fasta, fastq, fastq.gz, sam and bam

-There are a few key formats that you should be familiar with in the realms of computational biology.
+There are a few key formats that you should be familiar with in the realm of computational biology.

 [What is a fasta file?](https://en.wikipedia.org/wiki/FASTA_format)